 Also, try and fit in dinner at The Signal Box.

 It’s recently opened and is owned by the same team at Nelson Bay’s Little Nel restaurant (which is loved by locals) and the chefs include Dan James from Little Nel and George Mirosevich former chef from The Ledbury London and Restaurant Mason in Newcastle.

 Oh, and Brits – if you want a decent curry, try Surtaj on Hunter Street.
 It’s pretty good for an Aussie curry house!

-While I was channelling my inner Phoebe at Wondermates, Mr Differentville was in his happy place.
-Planet Islington around the corner from Wondermates on Beaumont Street is an enormous old cinema heaving to the gills with secondhand crap, I mean vintage treasures!
+Planet Islington on Beaumont Street in the Newcastle suburb of Islington, is an enormous old cinema heaving to the gills with secondhand crap, I mean vintage treasures!

 Other people were topping up their wardrobes from some amazing vintage clothing.
 There are heaps of other vintage shops around here so if you love tat hunting, you’ll easily spend half a day here.

 If you do, and need to refuel head up the road to the Smokin Hot & Saucy food truck which has the most delicious Texas BBQ.
 The bargain $15 pulled pork sandwich kept us full until dinner – choose the spicy BBQ sauce.